-Cdb is a debugger for use with C programs.
-The first argument is a core-image file; if not given, "core" is used.
-The second argument is the object program (containing a symbol table); if not given "a.out" is used.
-An acceptable core and object file must both be present.
+The first argument to cdb is an object program, preferably containing a symbol table; if not given "a.out" is used.
+The second argument is the name of a core-image file; if it is not given, "core" is used.
+The core file need not be present.

-Commands to cdb consist of an address, followed by a single command character.
-If no address is given the last-printed address is used.
+Commands to cdb consist of an address, followed by a single command character, possibly followed by a command modifier.
+Usually if no address is given the last-printed address is used.
 An address may be followed by a comma and a number, in which case the command applies to the appropriate number of successive addresses.

 Addresses are expressions composed of names, decimal numbers, and octal numbers (which begin with "0") and separated by "+" and "-".
 Evaluation proceeds left-to-right.
-The construction "name[expression]" assumes that name is a pointer to an integer and is equivalent to the contents of the named cell plus twice the expression.